Érika Olivera: Personal life

 Erika Olivera was married with Ricardo Opazo, who was also her coach.
-Currently her partner is Chilean marathoner Leslie Encina.
+Currently his partner is Chilean marathoner Leslie Encina.
 She has five children.

 The athlete has always been critical with regard to sports financing in Chile, indicating the lack of financial support that she has had to overcome during her athletic career.

 In 2015 Olivera manifested her intention of starting a political career once she finishes her athletic profession, considering that she will attempt to become a member of the Chilean Congress Cámara de Diputados de Chile, and showing interest in the Renovación Nacional (RN) party.

 In 2016 Olivera revealed that her stepfather had sexually abused her during twelve years of her childhood.

-In the 2017 Chilean general election, Oliveira was elected as a deputy for the RN with 30,784 votes, representing Chile's 9th legislative district which includes Quinta Normal, Cerro Navia, Renca, Lo Prado, Recoleta, Independencia, Huechuraba, and Conchalí.
+In the 2017 Chilean general election, Oliveira was elected as a deputy for the RN with 30,784 votes, representing District 9 which includes Quinta Normal, Cerro Navia, Renca, Lo Prado, Recoleta, Independencia, Huechuraba, and Conchalí.
 She gained controversy after she compared the campaign of former presidential candidate Alejandro Guillier to the government of Venezuelan president Nicolás Maduro.